Bullets may sound, but the music keeps playing. It’s a trope we’ve heard often in modern day music.

 Comar’s directorial debut presents us with a pseudo bio-pic.
 Many of the events and characters are based on the real life of jazz musician, Django Reinhardt during the 1943 occupation in France.
 However, the film is in fact a take on the 2013 fiction novel by Alexis Salatko.
 The most noted fictionalized element is Django’s apparent mistress.
 Cecile de France’s character is not quite fleshed out enough for us to feel any particular attachment to her.
 Whether she is ally or enemy is never elaborated.
 The nuance of her relationship with Django is likewise never expanded upon.
 This creates a disposable character.
 For the most part she is filler, and thus a bit of an indulgence on the part of the director.
 Otherwise, Reda Kateb gives a convincing performance in the title role.
 The actor even learned guitar for a year to prepare for his part.

-*** for Montrealers Django will be presented in French with English subtitles (in selected theatres) starting July 7th.
+*** for Montrealers, Django will be presented in French with English subtitles (in select theatres) starting July 7th.
 Check your local listings.